-Business proposals, not to be confused with business plans, give you the chance to explain who you are and what you offer in a single document.
-Creating one requires time and thought, but it’s essential to any business.
-Here’s everything you need to know about writing a business proposal.
+Writing a business proposal – not to be confused with writing a business plan – allows you to explain who you are and what you offer in a single document.
+Creating business proposals requires time and thought but is essential for business growth.
+We’ll explain what you should know about writing effective, efficient business proposals.

 What is a business proposal?

-Before signing a contract, you’ll want to make sure you and your client are on the same page.
-The purpose of a business proposal is to discuss and negotiate the needs of both sides, said Crystal Richard, president of Crystal Richard & Co.
+Before signing a contract, you must ensure you and your client are on the same page.
+According to Crystal Richard, president of Crystal Richard & Co, a business proposal aims to discuss and negotiate both sides’ needs.

-“A business proposal ensures that both you and the potential client are well aware of the scope of work that you are negotiating and all of the tasks, goals, and outcomes within it,” said Richard.
-“Depending on the level of your service offering, it’s incredibly important to be clear about what you will be doing for the client and what you don’t be doing.”
+“A business proposal ensures that both you and the potential client are well aware of the scope of work that you are negotiating and all of the tasks, goals, and outcomes within it,” Richard explained.
+“Depending on the level of your service offering, it’s incredibly important to be clear about what you will be doing for the client and what you won’t be doing.”

 There are two types of business proposals: solicited and unsolicited.

-An unsolicited proposal, also known as a cold proposal, is presented to a possible customer who has not asked for or expected one, Richard added.
-It is your responsibility to reach out and pique their interest in your products or services.
+- Unsolicited business proposal.
+An unsolicited proposal, also known as a cold proposal, is presented to a qualified lead that hasn’t asked for one and doesn’t expect one.
+Your goal is to reach out and pique a potential client’s interest in your products or services.

 - Title page